 * First Quantum suit seeks $2 bln damages for revoked Congo asset

-LONDON, July 25 (Reuters) - A British Virgin Islands court will on Monday consider an application from units of Kazakh miner ENRC to strike out a $2 billion claim filed by Canadian rival First Quantum Minerals over a disputed Congo copper project.
+LONDON, July 29 (Reuters) - A court in the British Virgin Islands has reserved its judgement on a bid by units of Kazakh miner ENRC to strike out a $2 billion claim filed by Canadian rival First Quantum Minerals over a disputed Congo project.

-The dispute between First Quantum and ENRC over the copper-cobalt project, Kolwezi tailings, taken from the former has emphasised the difficulties faced by miners as they are pushed into tougher regions by a scarcity of low-cost, high-quality projects, high metal prices and avid demand.
+The dispute between First Quantum and ENRC over the copper-cobalt project, Kolwezi tailings, has emphasised the difficulties faced by miners as they are pushed into tougher regions by a scarcity of low-cost, high-quality projects, high metal prices and strong demand.

 First Quantum held an exploitation licence for Kolwezi until it was revoked by the Democratic Republic of Congo government in August 2009.